IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-VPN.md

 This is a helper script to allow you to interactively login to a GlobalProtect VPN that uses SAML authentication, so that you can subsequently connect with OpenConnect.

 Install the gp-saml-gui as a file via UMS.
-Edit profile to set variable for VPN server - `PANURL`.
+Edit profile to set variable for for FQDN of VPN server - `PANURL`.

 <a href="../Profiles/HOWTO-Use-OpenConnect-VPN-gp-saml-gui-profile.xml" download>LINK to Profile for OpenConnect using gp-saml-gui</a>

+**NOTES:**

+- PANURL FQDN of server and `do not include` https:// in the name.
+- Certificate chain may be needed.

 -----